Dubai Expat Apartments: A Guide to Renting

 For Public Transport Fans:

-Near Dubai Metro stations – e.g., Burj Khalifa/Dubai Mall, Dubai Internet City
+Near Dubai Metro stations – e.g., Burj Khalifa/Dubai Mall, Dubai Internet City, or for a fun day out, check out Dubai’s top theme parks in 2025

 Proximity to metro = shorter commutes, better rental value, and higher convenience.
 Additionally, being close to shops and other amenities can significantly enhance the living experience, especially for expats.